scalableminds/webknossos-libs/cluster_tools/dockered-slurm/README.md

 # Slurm Docker Cluster

+**Note: Refer to cluster_tools/README.md for how to use this container in the context of testing the cluster_tools**

 This is a multi-container Slurm cluster using docker-compose.
 The compose file creates named volumes for persistent storage of MySQL data files as well as Slurm state and log directories.